Central Park Tower: Interior

 The building has a gross floor area of 1,285,308 ft2.
 The first seven floors of the tower are anchored by New York City's first Nordstrom department store, while the next five floors house amenity spaces for residents.
 Separate mechanical systems, such as power, cooling, and heating systems, are provided for the retail and residential portions of the building.
 The core of the tower is shifted to the eastern side of the base, creating an open floor plan for the retail floors.
 Gordon Gill, one of the building's architects, said the core was shifted to the side before the rest of the tower was designed.
+The residents' lobby has brass-and-wood details, a Lalique chandelier, and an indoor waterfall.
+Throughout the building are amenity spaces designed by Colin Cowie, who commissioned other experts to create custom scents and music for the residences.

-There are eleven elevators serving the building.
-The residential stories are served by four elevators: three for residents and one shared by residents and service workers.
+The building has 11 elevators.
+Four serve residential stories: three for residents and one shared by residents and service workers.
 Three other elevators are installed within individual suites: one in the duplex on floors 107/108, one in the duplex on floors 127/128, and one on the penthouse on floors 129–131.
 The residential elevators, developed by Otis Worldwide, travel 2000 ft/min.
 There are two additional service elevators in the building, one serving the base and another serving the highest stories.
 The retail base is served by its own set of elevators.
 The building has two emergency exit stairs extending its full height, and the retail space has at least three exit stairs.